thewca/wca-regulations/wca-regulations.md

     - 3a1) Competitors must be present and ready to compete when they are called to compete for a round.
 Penalty: disqualification from the event.
     - 3a2) Puzzles must be fully operational, such that normal scrambling is possible.
     - 3a3) Polyhedral puzzles must use a colour scheme with one unique colour per face in the solved state.
 Each puzzle variation must have moves, states, and solutions functionally identical to the original puzzle.
-- 3d) Puzzles must have coloured stickers, coloured tiles, or painted/printed colours.
+- 3d) Puzzles must have coloured stickers or coloured tiles.
     - 3d1) Exception: Competitors with a medically documented visual disability may use textured puzzles with different textures on different faces.
 Textures/patterns must be uniform per face.
 Each face should have a distinct colour, to aid in scrambling and judging.
     - 3d2) The colours of puzzles must be solid, with one uniform colour per face.
 Each colour on the puzzle must be clearly distinct from the other colours.
-    - 3d3) Stickers/tiles/textures/paint must not be thicker than 1.5 mm, or the generally available thickness.
+    - 3d3) Stickers/tiles must not be thicker than 1mm.
 - 3h) Modifications that enhance the basic concept of a puzzle are not permitted.
-Modified versions of puzzles are permitted only if the modification does not make any additional information available to the competitor (e.g. identity of parts), compared to an unmodified version of the same puzzle.
+Modified versions of puzzles are permitted only if the modification does not make any additional information available to the competitor (e.g. identity of pieces), compared to an unmodified version of the same puzzle.
     - 3h1) "Pillowed" puzzles are not permitted.
 Exception: Pillowed 7x7x7 Cubes are permitted.
-    - 3h2) "Stickerless" puzzles, and other puzzles whose face colours are visible inside, are not permitted.
+    - 3h2) "Stickerless" puzzles, and other puzzles whose face colours are visible inside the cube, are not permitted.
     - 3h3) Any modifications to a puzzle that result in poor performance by a competitor are not grounds for additional attempts.
     - 3h4) For Clock, custom "inserts" (the same shape and size as the traditional paper inserts) are permitted, at the discretion of the WCA Delegate.
 The inserts must have a clear indication of 12 o'clock that matches the original inserts.
-- 3j) Puzzles must be clean, and must not have any markings, elevated pieces, damage, or other differences that distinguish any piece from a similar piece.
+- 3j) Puzzles must be clean, and must not have any markings, elevated pieces, damage, or other differences that significantly distinguish any piece from a similar piece.
+Exception: a logo (see [Regulation 3l](regulations:regulation:3l)).
     - 3j1) Puzzles are permitted to have reasonable wear, at the discretion of the WCA Delegate.
     - 3j2) Definition: Two pieces are similar to each other if they are identical in shape and size, or mirrored in shape and identical in size.
+    - 3j3) Corrugated/textured stickers whose orientation can be distinguished by feel are not permitted for blindfolded events.
 - 3k) Puzzles must be approved by the WCA Delegate before use in the competition.
-- 3l) A puzzle may have a logo, but it must have at most one logo.
-For the Rubik's Cube or bigger cube puzzles the logo must be placed on one of the centre pieces.
+- 3l) A puzzle may have a logo on a sticker/tile, but it must have at most one sticker/tile with a logo.
-    - 3l1) Colourless engravings (max.
-1 per face) are not considered logos.
+  - 3l1) The logo must be placed on a center piece.
+Exceptions for puzzles that do not have center pieces:
+    - 3l1a) For Pyraminx and 2x2x2, the logo may be on any piece.
+    - 3l1b) For Square-1, the logo must be on a piece in the middle slice.
+  - 3l2) The logo may be be embossed, engraved, or consist of an overlay sticker.
+Exception: The logo must not be distinguishable by feel for blindfolded events (i.e. no embossings, engravings, or overlay stickers).
 - 3m) All brands of puzzles and puzzle parts are permitted, as long as the puzzles comply with all WCA Regulations.